 Lindsay graduated from Brown University with a degree in Literary Arts.
 There, she built a solid foundation in the outdoor education industry as a leader and mentor with Brown Outdoor Leadership Training.
 After graduating, she worked as a Resident Wilderness Educator at the Outdoor Academy, a semester school for high school sophomores in Pisgah Forest, North Carolina.
 The Outdoor Academy is where Lindsay got her start in the outdoors as a student herself, and what initially exposed her to the power of experiential education and community building.

-Outside of planning and leading trips, Lindsay enjoys playing Ultimate Frisbee and the banjo, dabbling in dance and visual arts, cooking, and riding her bike.
+Outside of planning and leading trips, Lindsay enjoys playing Ultimate Frisbee and the banjo, dabbling in dance and yoga, cooking, and riding her bike.